ibm-cloud-docs/BlockStorage/replication.md

 ## Increasing the Snapshot space in the replica data center when Snapshot space is increased in the primary data center

 Your volume sizes must be the same for your primary and replica storage volumes.
 One can't be larger than the other.
 When you increase your snapshot space for your primary volume, the replica space is automatically increased.
-Be aware that increasing snapshot space triggers an immediate replication update.
+Increasing snapshot space triggers an immediate replication update.
 The increase to both volumes shows as line items on your invoice and is prorated as necessary.

 Click [here](snapshots.html) to learn how to increase your snapshot space.

 ## Starting a failover from a volume to its replica

 If a failure event occurs, you can start a **failover** to your destination, or target, volume.
 The target volume becomes active.
 The last successfully replicated snapshot is activated, and the volume is made available for mounting.
 Any data that was written to the source volume since the previous replication cycle is lost.
-Be aware that when a failover is started, the replication relationship is flipped.
+When a failover is started, the replication relationship is flipped.
 Your target volume becomes your source volume, and your former source volume becomes your target as indicated by the **LUN Name** followed by **REP**.

 Failovers are started under **Storage**, **{{site.data.keyword.blockstorageshort}}** in the [[{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.